Last update: January 21st 2021

 Tests administered by other accredited laboratories are also permitted, as long as they provide a written or digital confirmation of the result.

-Is a PCR test mandatory before I travel to Bonaire?
+Am I obliged to have a PCR test done when I travel to Bonaire?

 Does it make sense to get tested while I have no symptoms?